Tianjin University: Building of disciplines

-A discipline layout, with stress on engineering, incorporating science, engineering, economics, management, humanities, education, law and art has been formed in the university.
-The university now has 6 national key disciplines and 17 municipal key disciplines.
-Some disciplines with advantages and characteristics such as power machinery and engineering, optical engineering, testing and measuring technology and instruments, chemical engineering, chemical technology, management science and engineering, mechanics, architecture, material science and engineering, are all leading disciplines in China and have international influence.
+As of 2023, the university has 6 national key disciplines and 17 municipal key disciplines.

 For the time being, the university has 12 first-grade disciplines and 49 second-grade disciplines that confer Doctoral degree, 87 disciplines conferring master's degree, 17 engineering disciplines conferring master's degree in engineering.
 The university also confers master's degrees in business administration (MBA) and public administration (MPA).
 At present there are 15 postdoctoral research programs, 4 national key laboratories, 1 national engineering research center, 2 technology research and promotion centers of national scientific and technological achievements, 7 engineering technological R&D centers and open laboratories at ministerial level.

 In June 2001, the university was evaluated by the expert panel of the Ministry of Education as having successfully completed all the construction items set by “211-Project” for the Ninth Five-Year Plan Period.

 Scientific and technological achievements

-The university boasts a strong team of professional and concurrent researchers.
-There are five key national laboratories, one national engineering research center, two national promotion centers for scientific and technological achievements, seven engineering research and development centers and open laboratories at ministerial level.
+The university has five key national laboratories, one national engineering research center, two national promotion centers for scientific and technological achievements, seven engineering research and development centers and open laboratories at ministerial level.
 There are over 80 laboratories, 110 research institutes, 15 experimental research and engineering development centers at the university.

-Since the policy of reform and opening up to the outside world, hundreds of scientific and technological achievements of the university have won prizes.
+Since the Chinese economic reform, hundreds of scientific and technological achievements of the university have won prizes.
 Among them, 70 won the National Natural Science Award, the National Invention Award, or the Award of National Science and Technology Progress, and 510 won the awards of science and technology progress of the Ministry of Education or at provincial or ministerial level.
 393 have applied for patents, of which 278 have been patented.
 In 2001, the Science and Technology Park of Tianjin University became one of the 22 university sci-tech parks in China.
 A scientific research system consisting of basic research, applied research and R&D has been formed at the university.
 The university's annual amount of financial aid received from the National Natural Science Foundation always ranks top among China's engineering institutions of higher learning.
 Great achievements have been made in transforming scientific and technological achievements into productive forces.
 The university has established extensive cooperative relations with many large and medium-sized enterprises at home.
 In 2000 the university's funds for science and technology amounted to RMB 280 million.